SimoneMariaRomeo/leadership-factory-v2/docs/perplexity-comet-instructions.md

 Goal: The site still feels good on a small screen.
 Steps:
 1) Make the browser window narrow (phone size).
-2) Re-check: home page, need-analysis chat, and My Profile.
+2) Re-check: home page, define-your-goal chat, and My Profile.
 Report:
 - Any text too small?
 - Any buttons hard to tap?